mmore500/signalgp-lite/joss/paper.md

 # Summary

+SignalGP is a genetic programming framework that sets out to simplify and streamline genetic programming development by the use  of an event-driven paradigm where program modules are triggered in response to signals from the environment.

 SignalGP-Lite is a C++ library for event-driven genetic programming.
 Unlike the traditional imperative genetic programming paradigm, where a single chain of execution directly manages every aspect of the program, event-driven genetic programs trigger event handlers (i.e., program modules) in response to signals that are generated internally, externally from other agents, or externally from the environment.
 Event-driven representation outperforms traditional imperative genetic programming on interaction intensive problems where the simulation must handle inputs from the environment or other organisms, as is the case in some genetic programming contexts and many artificial life simulations.